grz0zrg/fas/README.md

 ### Future

-The ongoing development is to improve analysis / synthesis algorithms, add support for offline rendering, add support for standalone usages and add more Faust DSP.
+The ongoing development is to improve analysis / synthesis algorithms, add support for offline rendering, add support for standalone usages and improve Faust integration / add more Faust *.dsp.

-There is also minor architectural work to do, some cleanup, using free list for more data structures and better handling of channel settings.
+There is also minor architectural / cleanup work to do.

 ### OSC